-The Company was not able to issue shares under the ESPP as scheduled on February 28, 2007.
-As a result, the Company made multiple modifications to the ESPP in order to delay the issuance of shares until after it became current in its SEC reporting obligations.
+The Company was not able to issue shares under the ESPP as scheduled on February 28, 2007, delaying the issuance of shares until after it became current in its SEC reporting obligations.
 The Company also delayed the commencement of the next scheduled ESPP purchase period from March 1, 2007 to April 1, 2007.
-These modifications to the ESPP resulted in additional stock-based compensation expense of \$2.8 million and \$5.6 million in the three and six months ended June 30, 2007, respectively, and will result in an additional \$3.3 million during the three months ending September 30, 2007.
+These modifications to the ESPP resulted in additional stock-based compensation expense of \$3.2 million and \$8.8 million in the three and nine months ended September 30, 2007, respectively.